winstxnhdw/PixWin/README.md

 # PixWin

-<p align="center"><b>Do one thing, and do it well.</b></p>

 Fastest API for retrieving RGB values of a pixel on Windows.

 ## Benchmarks

-Here we compare how PixWin fare against PyScreeze, which was the fastest API for retrieving RGB values of a pixel on Windows.
+Before PixWin, the fastest API for retrieving RGB values of a pixel on Windows was [PyScreeze](https://github.com/asweigart/pyscreeze).
+Here's how PixWin fares against it.

 ### Single-pixel retrieval